nusatech-terminal/nusatech-terminal/README.md

 ### NUSATECH VISION

-To become a modern, secure, and inclusive Nusantara technology ecosystem — connecting Indonesian heritage with global innovation.
+To become a modern, secure, and inclusive Nusantara technology ecosystem — connecting Nusantara culture with global innovation.

 ---